declanbyrd/declanbyrd.co.uk/src/blog/foobar.md

 ---
 title: My experience with Google foo.bar
 description: I stumbled upon an invite only coding challenge created by Google to hire developers.
-I did one challenge, in a language I haven't used in a few years, then realised I should do the rest once I no longer have university deadlines.
+I did one challenge, in a language I haven't used in a few years, then realized I should do the rest once I no longer have university deadlines.
 blogTopic: Rabbit Hole
 tags: ['Python', 'Code Challenge']
 date: Created